Project Summary

 Monitoring Results

 Following the lake drawdown, phosphorous and chlorophyll-a in the lake have decreased while lake clarity has increased.
-Curly-leaf pondweed populations have decreased, but an herbicide treatment to manage for curly-leaf pondweed in 2024 is still likely.
+Curly-leaf pondweed populations have decreased; however, an herbicide treatment to manage for curly-leaf pondweed in 2024 was still conducted.
 With management, native plant populations have thrived with a plant diversity well above state standards.

-Complete water quality monitoring results from 2021: 2021 Water Quality Monitoring Report.
+Water quality monitoring results from 2022: 2022 Water Quality Monitoring Report (pdf)

 Visual monitoring